CHAPTER I: GOALS

 CHAPTER II: NAME AND ADDRESS

 Article 5: The Business Association’s name shall be the European Chamber of Commerce in Cambodia.
-It shall have the abbreviated name "EuroCham Cambodia" or "ECCC."
-The Business Association’s address shall be: # 30, Preah Norodom Boulevard, Sangkat Phsar Thmey 3, Khan Daun Penh, Phnom Penh, Cambodia.
-The name and address can be changed in accordance with a decision of EuroCham Cambodia’s Board of Directors.
+It shall have the abbreviated name “EuroCham Cambodia” or “ECCC”.
+The Business Association’s address shall be # 30, Preah Norodom Boulevard, Sangkat Phsar Thmey 3, Khan Daun Penh, Phnom Penh, Cambodia.
+The name and address can be changed in accordance with a decision of EuroCham Cambodia’s Board of Directors (as defined in Article 17).

 CHAPTER III: EUROCHAM CAMBODIA'S DUTIES

-Article 6: EuroCham Cambodia is established to represent European businesses and entrepreneurs living and working in Cambodia, and to act on their behalf where appropriate.
-Its mission is to become a major resource for issues of trade, investment, and business intelligence in the country.
-It aims at fostering business, exchanging information on regulatory matters, advocating with the Cambodian government on issues of interest to European businesses, as well as promoting economic and cultural relations between Europe and Cambodia, and vice versa.
+Article 6: EuroCham Cambodia is established, serving the public good, to represent businesses, entrepreneurs, and organizations in Cambodia.
+Its mission is to attract investments and business to Cambodia and become a major resource for issues of trade, investment, and business intelligence in the country.
+It aims at fostering business, exchanging information on regulatory matters, advocating with the Cambodian government on issues of interest to its members, as well as promoting economic and cultural relations between Europe and Cambodia, and vice versa.

 EuroCham Cambodia may, in particular, have the following duties:

-• To facilitate and increase two-way investment, business and trade flow between Cambodia and European Union (EU) Member States.
+• To facilitate and increase two-way investment, business, and trade flow between Cambodia and the European Economic Area + United Kingdom + Switzerland (“EEA+UK+CH”);

-• To assist in the development of the Cambodian economy.
+• To support the sustainable development of the Cambodian economy;

-• To raise the profile of Cambodia and Cambodian businesses in the EU business community and the profile of the EU in the Cambodian business community.
+• To raise the profile of Cambodia and Cambodian businesses in the EEA+UK+CH and the profile of the EU in the Cambodian business community;

-• To complement the bilateral activities carried out by missions and/or business organisations of EU Member States.
+• To complement the bilateral activities carried out by missions and/or business organisations of EEA+UK+CH member states;

-• To provide services to Members and Non-Members relating to economic, legal, technical, financial, market and other business issues;
+• To provide services relating to economic, legal, technical, financial, market and other business issues;

-• To facilitate the creation of strategic alliances between small and medium-sized companies in Cambodia and EU Member States;
+• To facilitate the creation of alliances between companies in Cambodia and EEA+UK+CH; and

-• To undertake all activities to achieve the above stated objects, in conformity with these Statutes, EuroCham
+• To undertake all activities to achieve the above stated objects, in conformity with these Statutes.

 CHAPTER IV: MEMBERSHIP

-7.1: Membership in EuroCham Cambodia shall be divided into three (3) main categories:
+7.1: Membership to EuroCham Cambodia shall be divided into three (3) main categories:

-Ordinary Corporate Members: companies in good standing which have a legal presence in Cambodia or intend to set up a presence in Cambodia and are:
+Ordinary Corporate Members: Legal entities in good standing in Cambodia or intending to set up a presence in Cambodia and are:

-• (1) established under the laws of any EU Member State; or
+• established under the laws of any EEA+UK+CH Member State; or

-• (2) majority-owned subsidiaries of such companies; or
+• majority-owned subsidiaries (having a minimum of 50% +1 shares) of such companies; or

-• (3) are directly or indirectly, majority-owned by citizens of any EU Member State; or
+• directly or indirectly, majority-owned by citizens of any EEA+UK+CH.

 or